 - The Voluntary part of the Childcare Register is for childminders caring only for children over 8 years.

 Most childminders who care for younger children and children over 5 years register on all 3 of the above registers

 - be registered on the Early Years Register and/or the Childcare Register.

-- be DBS checked.
+- be Disclosure and Barring Service (DBS) checked.
 Find out more information

 - complete an introductory childcare course